ably/ably-roku/README.md

 **Note**: We will not be using the browser-based Development Application Installer shown in the video ourselves.
 The extension will be taking care of all of that for us in VS Code.

-You will also need to create an `.env` in the root of the project.
+You will also need to create a `.env` in the root of the project.
 This `.env` file can be empty but if you wish to speed up side loading you can add the following values:

 ```shell
 # This can ether be the IP address of your Roku